 Your most stylish swimwear for lazy, cocktail-filled afternoons by the pool.

 All of the public areas are wheelchair accessible, and there are several specially-adapted rooms.

-If you’re in the Mezzanine, choose one of the tables close to the railing, allowing you to gaze down on the lobby below.
+If you’re in the Restaurant, choose one of the tables close to the railing, allowing you to gaze down on the lobby below.

 Pay homage to the building’s history with fine Italian threads.

-The hotel’s restaurants are helmed by chef Daniel Humm and restaurateur Will Guidara, the pair behind the original NoMad and Eleven Madison Park, two of New York’s most celebrated restaurants.
-At the Mezzanine, the hotel’s formal restaurant, diners can expect an experience that’s tinged with as much old-world glamour as the ornate ceiling above their heads – but that’s not to say that the menu isn’t accessible and forward-thinking.
-On the floor below is the Lobby, a more casual (but no less impressive) option for long lunches and informal dinners.
+At the Restaurant, diners can expect an experience that’s tinged with as much old-world glamour as the ornate ceiling above their heads – but that’s not to say that the menu isn’t accessible and forward-thinking, celebrating native California ingredients.

 Sitting just off the lobby, refined Giannini bar is named in honour of Amadeo Giannini, the building’s first resident and the founder of the Bank of America.
 The cocktails are set to be a particularly sound investment thanks to maestro mixologist and bar director Leo Robitschek, a man who’s taken New York’s cocktail scene by storm.
 The hotel also has a Venetian-style coffee bar backed by antique mirrors – these slide back after dark, turning the space into a second, more intimate bar.

 The hotel straddles the corner of 7th and South Olive Street, putting it at the heart of downtown LA.

 Los Angeles International Airport (LAX) is a 30-minute drive from the hotel.
 The Smith24 team are on hand to arrange flights and transfers; call anytime, day or night.